Contact us: +91 9550333722 040 - 40102781

 Production Methods

-Ascorbic acid is produced synthetically using the Reichstein process, which has been the standard method of production since the 1930s.
-The process starts with fermentation followed by chemical synthesis.
-The first step involves reduction of D-glucose at high temperature into D-sorbitol.
-D-sorbitol undergoes bacterial fermentation, converting it into L-sorbose.
-L-sorbose is then reacted with acetone in the presence of concentrated sulfuric acid to produce diacetone-L-sorbose, which is then oxidized with chlorine and sodium hydroxide to produce di-acetone-ketogulonic acid (DAKS).
-DAKS is then esterified with an acid catalyst and organics to give a gulonic acid methylester.
-The latter is heated and reacted with alcohol to produce crude ascorbic acid, which is then recrystallized to increase its purity.
-Since the development of the Reichstein process more than 70 years ago, it has undergone many modifications.
-In the 1960s, a method developed in China referred to as the two-stage fermentation process used a second fermentation stage of L-sorbose to produce a different intermediate than DAKS called KGA (2-keto-L-gulonic acid), which was then converted into ascorbic acid.
-The two stage process relies less on hazardous chemicals and requires less energy to convert glucose to ascorbic acid.
+Ascorbic acid is synthesized using the Reichstein process, which involves fermentation followed by chemical synthesis.
+The first step involves the reduction of D-glucose to D-sorbitol at high temperature.
+D-sorbitol is then converted to L-sorbose through bacterial fermentation.
+L-sorbose then reacts with acetone in the presence of concentrated sulfuric acid to produce diacetone-L-sorbose, which is then oxidized with chlorine and sodium hydroxide to produce diacetone-ketogulonic acid (DAKS).
+DAKS is then esterified with an acidic catalyst and organic matter to produce methyl gulonic acid.
+Methyl gulonic acid is then heated and reacted with alcohol to produce crude ascorbic acid, which is then recrystallized to improve its purity.
+A subsequent two-stage fermentation process was developed, utilizing a second stage of fermentation of L-sorbose to produce an intermediate distinct from DAKS, called KGA (2-keto-L-gulonic acid), which is then converted to ascorbic acid.

 Indications